Czech Academic initiative for the rescue of whales and dolphins

 -

-Whale meat is unsuitable for human consumption; it contains high levels of toxins, which may lead to developmental problems, endocrine dysfunction, cancer, and diseases of the kidneys, liver, heart, and immune system
+Whale meat is unsuitable for human consumption.
+It contains large amounts of toxins and can lead to endocrine dysfunction, cancer, and diseases of the kidneys, liver, heart, and immune system.